 4. Preparation (mise en place) Is Essential For Chefs To Cook Quickly

-One of the secret weapons that all levelsOpens in a new tab. of chefs use to cook so quickly, is preparation before service.
+One of the secret weapons that all levels of chefs use to cook so quickly, is preparation before service.

 This can range from pre-preparing vegetables etc., to cooking a dish 80% of the way so it just needs the final 20% during services.
 This does not mean fully cooking then reheating but rather a process called blanching (part cooking)